 But first, let me be your guide to Space Center Houston.
 There are definitely tips you will want to know, especially if you are heading there with kids on a family vacation or school field trip.
 Though the kids will LOVE visiting, trust me, this learning center isn’t just for the grade-school crowd and I’ll show you why.

-You might not know this, but Space Center Houston is attached to Johnson Space Center and I’ll share all you need to know about both in this space series.
+You might not know this, but Space Center Houston is attached to Johnson Space Center.
+Find out how you can access Johnson Space Center while you are there in my comprehensive guide.

 (Complimentary access to Space Center Houston was provided.
 Some links in post may be affiliate links, where at no cost to you, I might earn a small commission during a purchase.)

 Space Center Houston – 13 Things Not To Miss